fedeghe/polltergeist/source/docs/README.md

 }
 ```

-What is important is that each _channel_ can bring one polling interval setting and define what exactly needs to be updated at that specific frequency.
+Looking at the client config is clear that each _channel_ can bring one polling interval setting and define what exactly needs to be updated at that specific period.

-This means that in case, together with _channel1_ (which has a quite high set frequency) we want to synch the status of the user account every minute, we need to add another _channel_ which will contain that new topic and maybe also others that later we realize we can add to that frequency.
+This means that in case, together with _channel1_ (which is set with a quite short _period_) we want for example to synch the status of the user account every minute, we need to add another _channel_ containing the right _period_ and one topic (or more ) containing a reference to the _handler_ function and the _params_.

 ---